What is IGERT at UC Denver?

 IGERT grants are awarded by NSF to innovative graduate programs in US universities for training PhD scientists and engineers with the interdisciplinary background and the technical, professional and personal skills needed to address global questions of the future.
 The IGERT program is aimed at establishing innovative new models for graduate education, training and collaborative research that transcend traditional disciplinary boundaries.
 It is also intended to facilitate development of a diverse, globally-engaged, science and engineering workforce.

-Started in 1997, there are now over 150 IGERT programs at about 80 Universities around the country.
+Since 1998 the IGERT program has made 278 awards and has provided funding for approximately 6,500 graduate students.
 Through the use of innovative curricula and internships, and by focusing on problem-centered training, these programs give their graduates the edge needed to become leaders in their chosen fields.
 Students accepted to this prestigious program receive support toward tuition, fees and research supplies, plus a sizeable stipend.
 For more information, see http://www.igert.org/